23-MDDN342/project-1-parameterised-space-itsemily00/README.md

 Iteration 13/03
 Will cancel the sliding motion.
 Instead, make the color blocks look like they are "breathing": the color blocks will change in size proportionally (they go large - small - large - small...).

+iteration 17/03
+it might look cool if I outline all the color blocks and remove some of the lines.... so when the color blocks are moving they move like colorful bricks...?